How to Convert From a Traditional IRA to a Roth IRA

 Calculating the Tax Impact

-That said, income reported on a Roth conversion obviously increases income before credits or deductions so a Roth conversion could potentially increase taxable income and trigger various phaseouts.
+That said, income reported on a Roth conversion increases income before credits or deductions so a Roth conversion could potentially increase taxable income and trigger various phaseouts.

 An increase in taxable income is fairly easy to figure out.
 Take a look at the marginal tax rates for the year in which you're converting.
 An increase in taxable income will cost you roughly your marginal tax rate times the conversion value.